kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

 **Here is an example of how you can use James Clear's approach to break a bad habit:**

+**Phase 1: Awareness**

-- **Step 1 - Identify the bad habit**
+- **Step 1 - Identify the bad habit (i.e., the response)**
-  - Recognize the specific bad habit you want to break, e.g. Scrolling on social media instead of studying.
+  - Recognize the specific bad habit you want to break, e.g., Scrolling on social media instead of studying.

-- **Step 2 - Identify and Modify the Cue [Make it invisible]**
+- **Step 2 - Identify the Cue****
-  - Identify the cues that trigger your urge to scroll on social media, such as certain times of the day, specific locations, or emotional states.
+  - Identify the cues that trigger your urge to carry out your response, such as certain times of the day, specific locations, or emotional states.

+- **Step 3 - Understand the Craving**
+  - Understand the underlying reasons or desires that drive your craving to carry out your response.
+For the scrolling social media example: It could be a need for distraction, entertainment, or social connection.
+Or it could be some underlying anxiety about the assignment you are avoiding.

+- **Step 4 - Understand the Reward**
+  - Determine and interrogate the perceived reward for your bad habit.
+E.g., relief from anxiety.

+**Phase 2: Change**

+- **Step 5 - Modify the Cue [Make it invisible]**
   - Modify your environment to minimize these cues.
-For example, turn off notifications, keep your phone out of sight, or use apps that limit access to social media during study hours.
+For the social media example: turn off notifications, keep your phone out of sight, or use apps that limit access to social media during study hours.

-- **Step 3 - Identify the Craving [Make it unattractive]**
+- **Step 6 - Change the Impact of the Craving [Make it unattractive]**
-  - Understand the underlying reasons or desires that drive your craving to scroll on social media.
-It could be a need for distraction, entertainment, or social connection.
-Or it could be some underlying anxiety about the assignment you are avoiding.
+  - Create a negative association for the craving.
+For the social media example: You can decide that spending too much time on social media is a sign of laziness.
-  - Find alternatives ways to fulfill those needs, or reach out to the community for help.
+  - Find alternative ways to fulfill those needs or reach out to the community for help.
+For the social media example: You can check Discord instead and post a question about what you are studying in the help channel.

-- **Step 4 - Identify and Change Response [Make it difficult]**
+- **Step 7 - Change Response [Make it difficult]**
   - Make it more difficult to flow through with your usual response to the cue.
+For the social media example: You can put your phone in another room when you are studying.
-  - Replace the habit of scrolling on social media with a positive response, which in this case is studying.
+  - Replace the habit of scrolling on social media with a positive response, which in this case, is studying.

-- **Step 4 - Identify and Change Reward [Make it unsatisfying]**
+- **Step 8 - Change the Reward [Make it unsatisfying]**
-  - Determine and interogate the percieved reward for your bad habit.
-E.g., relief from anxiety.
+  - Create a negative consequence for carrying out the typical response.
+For the social media example: every time you stop studying to check social media, you need to do an activity that you dislike as a consequence.
   - Create a replacement reward for not engaging in the bad habit.
-E.g., If you are able to study for 30 minutes instead of scrolling on social media, you could reward yourself with a short break to engage in a preferred activity, a healthy snack, or a moment of relaxation.
+For the social media example: If you are able to study for 30 minutes instead of scrolling on social media, you could reward yourself with a short break to engage in a preferred activity, a healthy snack, or a moment of relaxation.
   - Associate the new reward with the feeling of accomplishment.

 ---